crlnvls/halloween-weather/README.md

 ### Usage

 - Search any city to see the weather forecast.
-- Click the `pumpkin button` to search your current location weather forecast.
+- Click the `pumpkin button` to search your current location weather.